 Maritime Ode Banker The Keeper of Sheep

-After his father Joaquim de Seabra Pessoa died in 1893 and his mother, Maria Madalena Pinheiro Nogueira, remarried in 1895, Pessoa spent his childhood through high school education in Durban, South Africa (Cf. Alexandrino Severino, Fernando Pessoa na África do Sul, Lisbon, 1983).
+After his father Joaquim de Seabra Pessoa died in 1893 and his mother, Maria Madalena Pinheiro Nogueira, remarried in 1895, Pessoa spent his childhood through high school education in Durban, South Africa.
 Pessoa gained an education and daily life in English, studying the major authors of English literature throughout high school.
 After visiting Portugal and the Azores in 1901-02, he returned to South Africa where he received the "Queen Victoria Memorial Prize" for literary composition and applied unsuccessfully for a university scholarship in England.
 Returning to Lisbon alone in 1905, the young and brilliant anglophile became an exile in his own country and city.
 There, he began a bilingual literary life that he would lead unaltered and almost without leaving the city (among his works is a guide to Lisbon, Lisbon: What the Tourist Should See).
 He bought a printing press and unsuccessfully tried to start the Empresa Ibis; he took partial employment as translator of commercial correspondence while living with relatives or in rented rooms; and he prepared his first important literary works.

 It was during this period that Pessoa had the illumination of full-fledged heteronyms in what he called his “triumphal day.”
 These were literary personalities complete with biographical backgrounds, interpersonal rivalries, and styles selected from contrasting periods in Western literatures.
 They included his closest heteronym, the “engineer” Álvaro de Campos, who sought publication and reviews in England, Alberto Caeiro, author of the metaphysical sequence of poems titled “Guardador de Rebanhos” [Keeper of Sheep], Ricardo Reis, who penned hundreds of Horatian odes, and Bernardo Soares, the purported author of the biographical Livro de Desassossego [Book of Disquietude].
 Pessoa also prepared three books of poetry in English: Antinous: A Poem and 35 Sonnets (Lisbon, Monteiro, 1918) and English Poems I-II and English Poems III Epithalamium (Lisbon, Olisipo, 1921) containing poems that could not have been published in Portuguese at that time.
 There is ample evidence that he was reading widely, adding Whitman and Poe to his major influences as well as criticism and ethnography, classical and European literatures, and Greek and German philosophers.
 He lived a simple life, working as a commercial translator when necessary and planning his literary project with colleagues in the cafés of Lisbon.
-At his death, he left more than 25,000 pages in a wooden trunk.
+At his death, he left more than 25,000 pages of writing in a wooden trunk.

 His major works include his only play, “O Marinheiro” [The Mariner] (1913), Álvaro de Campos’s “Ode Marítima” [Maritime Ode] and manifesto, ULTIMATUM (1917), the 24 odes of Ricardo Reis published in ATHENA (1924), Alberto Caeiro’s “O Guardador de Rebanhos” [The Keeper of Sheep], also published in ATHENA (1925), and his single book of poetry in Portuguese, Mensagem [Message] (1934).
 His most influential prose work is O Livro do Desassossego [Book of Disquietude].
-It was only assembled and published for the first time in 1982, it now rivals Kafka’s works as emblem of the modern condition.
+Assembled and published for the first time in 1982, it now rivals Kafka’s works as emblem of the modern condition.
 No two editions of the book are the same.

 Key Biographies of Fernando Pessoa: